joncursi/cheddur-whitepaper/whitepaper.md

 the results will be sorted based on $Popularity$ (highest to lowest) as the default.

-For $w$ number of "watchers" who have added coin C to their Cheddur Watchlist and $u$ number of users who have posted their public coin C addresses on Cheddur, the popularity of coin C will be calculated as follows:
+For $w$ number of "watchers" who have added Coin C to their Cheddur Watchlist and $u$ number of users who have posted their public Coin C addresses on Cheddur, the popularity of Coin C will be calculated as follows:

 \begin{equation}
   User Score_c = u * 3